Vertex operator algebra and parenthesized braid operad: PaB operad, 2-action and representativity

 \subsection{Operad and its action}

+In this section, we briefly review the definitions of operads and their algebras.
+For more detailed accounts of operad theory, we refer the reader to \cite{LoV, Fr}.

-Let $\cC$ be a strict symmetric tensor category with the tensor product $\times$ and the unit object $I_\cC$.
+Let $\cC$ be a strict symmetric tensor category with the tensor product $\times$ and the unit object $*_\cC$.
+We assume that $\cC$ is closed, i.e., the Hom-functor provides $\mathrm{Hom}_\cC(\bullet,\bullet):\cC^\op\times \cC \rightarrow \cC$, and the tensor product of $\cC$ distributes over colimits (see \cite[Chapter 3]{Fr}).
 Throughout this paper, categories are enriched by the category of $\C$-vector spaces $\Vect$ unless otherwise noted.